 “Fractional ownership is site-specific and is deeded to individuals.
 Some fractional programs do not permit rentals.
 If they do, the rentals cannot be mandatory and revenues cannot be pooled.
 Fractional owners can sell anytime they desire,” says Dering.

+Fractional ownership properties are often condos or resort communities.
 Private residence clubs are also fractionals, albeit very high-end ones.

 A vacation real estate private equity fund, which is what Equity Residences structured as is a type of investment.